-All teachers (including those working toward Qualified Teacher Status and Newly Qualified Teachers) shall note that the Teacher Standards 2012 specify that their professional duties include safeguarding the well-being of children and maintaining public trust in the teaching profession.
+All teachers (including those working toward Qualified Teacher Status and Early Careers Teachers) shall note that the Teacher Standards 2012 specify that their professional duties include safeguarding the well-being of children and maintaining public trust in the teaching profession.

-- 5.7 All staff shall respond immediately when made aware of or suspect an incident of child abuse (see the school Child Protection Policy for a definition of abuse). - 5.8 All staff will respond to a child for whom safeguarding concerns arise by: - (a) treating the child with utmost sensitivity, doing nothing to damage the child further through thoughtlessness or carelessness in their reaction to the child's distress; - (b) listening and recording as accurately as possible what the child says including dates and times; - (c) not probing or asking leading questions; and - (d) not promising to keep secrets. - 5.9 All incidents of abuse, risk of harm, or of any behaviour that gives cause for concern, shall be reported without delay to the Head Teacher, the designated teacher for child protection. - 5.10 When an incident has been reported appropriate action shall be taken immediately in line with the child protection procedures of the Newcastle Safeguarding Children Board. - 5.11 If there is a risk of immediate serious harm to a child a referral shall be made to children's social care immediately.
-A referral may be made by anyone (see chart on page 21 below).

-- 5.12 Should a child's situation not appear to improve a staff member with concerns shall urge that the concerns be re-considered.

-- 5.13 In furtherance of the implementation of this policy, the appropriate personnel of St Paul's School shall develop the links needed with relevant agencies, cooperate with any enquiries regarding child protection matters, and, when necessary, attend case conferences.

-- 5.14 Notwithstanding that an allegation of abuse shall be responded to with appropriate discretion, it is recognised that the need to protect a child from abuse, under certain circumstances, shall take precedence over matters relating to confidentiality, family relationships, and the hierarchy and objectives of any agency.

-- 5.15 The school shall support, resource, and monitor the work of all who work with children.
+- 5.7 All staff shall respond immediately when made aware of or suspect an incident of child abuse (see the school Child Protection Policy for a definition of abuse). - 5.8 All staff will respond to a child for whom safeguarding concerns arise.
+They shall: - (a) treat the child with utmost sensitivity, and do nothing to damage the child further through thoughtlessness or carelessness in their reaction to the child's distress;

+- (b) listen to and record as accurately as possible what the child says including dates and times; - (c) not probe or ask leading questions; and - (d) not promise to keep secrets. - 5.9 All incidents of abuse, risk of harm, or of any behaviour that gives cause for concern, shall be reported without delay to the Head Teacher, the designated teacher for child protection. - 5.10 When an incident has been reported appropriate action shall be taken immediately in line with the child protection procedures of the Newcastle Safeguarding Children Board. - 5.11 If there is a risk of immediate serious harm to a child a referral shall be made to children's social care immediately.
+A referral may be made by anyone (see charts on pages 40-41 below). - 5.12 Should a child's situation not appear to improve a staff member with concerns shall urge that the concerns be re-considered. - 5.13 In furtherance of the implementation of this policy, the appropriate personnel of St Paul's School shall develop the links needed with relevant agencies, cooperate with any enquiries regarding child protection matters, and, when necessary, attend case conferences. - 5.14 Notwithstanding that an allegation of abuse shall be responded to with appropriate discretion, it is recognised that the need to protect a child from abuse, under certain circumstances, shall take precedence over matters relating to confidentiality, family relationships, and the hierarchy and objectives of any agency. - 5.15 The school shall support, resource, and monitor the work of all who work with children.

 - 5.16 The school shall keep accurate, detailed and secure written records of referrals or concerns raised under the terms of this policy.

 - 5.17 All staff shall be made aware of safeguarding issues that put children at risk of harm.
 The school shall ensure it has up to date information and guidance on the following specific issues (e.g.through the GOV.UK website):

-bullying, including cyberbullying
+- bullying, including cyberbullying

-child criminal exploitation (CCE)
+- child criminal exploitation (CCE)

-child sexual exploitation (CSE)
+- child sexual exploitation (CSE)

-children missing education
+- children missing education

-county lines
+- county lines

-domestic violence
+- domestic violence

-drugs
+- drugs

-fabricated or induced illness
+- · fabricated or induced illness

-faith abuse
+- faith abuse

-female genital mutilation
+- female genital mutilation

-forced marriage
+- forced marriage

-gangs and youth violence
+- gangs and youth violence

+- gender based violence / violence against women and girls

+- hate

+- homelessness

+- honour based abuse

+- mental health

+- · missing children and adults

+- modern slavery

+- · private fostering

+- preventing radicalisation

+- relationship abuse (including peer on peer abuse)

+- sexualised behaviour,

+- sexual harassment,

+- · sexual violence

+- up skirting and

+- · trafficking, and

+- youth produced sexual imagery (formerly known as sexting)